Introduction to What is Telnet?

-- Makes itself available for many different operating systems
+- It makes itself available for many different operating systems.

-- Configuiration elements of networking hardware can be achieved using telnet
+- Configuiration elements of networking hardware can be achieved using it.

 - Accessing Remote Computers: the greatest advantages of this software is so as to its consent to remote access to a different computer.

-- It helps to save a large amount of time, connectivity establishment and task accomplishment can be achieved on different computers very instantly.
+- It helps save a large amount of time, connectivity establishment, and task accomplishment on different computers very instantly.

 - It makes available users by an interactive and bidirectional text-oriented message system exploit an effective terminal connection which is much more than 8 byte.
 User data is sprinkled in the band long with telnet control information above the TCP.
 It helps to achieve some functions in a remote manner.

 - Linux , FTP , DNS , SSH , SMTP ,DHCP